.comment-link {margin-left:.6em;}

 Secondly, even though a cat may become friendly with its would-be rescuer, there is always the possibility that it will not accept domestication.
 For instance, it could somehow get out of its new home and disappear.

-Therefore, instead of saving a cat's life its rescuer could end up actually initialing its death warrant.
-All cats are fundamentally different and nobody knows with any degree of certainty how that any of them are going to react to being uprooted, deprived of their unbridled freedom, and domesticated.
+Therefore, instead of saving its life its rescuer could end up actually initialing its death warrant.
+All cats are fundamentally different and nobody knows with any degree of certainty how that any one of them is going to react to being uprooted, deprived of its unbridled freedom, and domesticated.

 Once she had lost the struggle to retain her freedom, Sophie morphed into a surprisingly sweet and docile cat and that allowed Hood to bathe her as well as to remove the tangles from her long fur.
 She then scanned her for an implanted microchip and that was when she discovered that she was Stupar's long-lost Sophie.